Recruiting App by CloudGofer

 Go to App Launcher and Select Recruiting App, Go to App Settings Tab and update External Community or Site URL setting

-You can either use Sites or community as external site, Please refer Steps to set up Community section in this admin guide if you would like to setup community.
+You can either use Sites or Community as external job site, though sharing jobs externally via Community is recommended, Please refer Steps to set up Community section in this admin guide if you would like to setup community.

-If you would like to receive applications via an external website using Salesforce sites, follow below steps.
+If you would like to receive applications via an external website using Salesforce sites (Community is recommended), follow below steps.

 The package already contains Visualforce page for Applying for a job (need to expose it via a site though), Follow Steps mentioned here: http://help.salesforce.com/apex/HTViewHelpDoc?id=sites_configuring_sites.htm